ArKade523/kash/README.md

 ## Instructions for building (on mac, other systems not tested)

-Make sure that readline is installed using homebrew (macOS has a version built-int, but it's too old to work)
+Make sure that readline is installed using homebrew (macOS has a version built-in, but it's too old to work)
 ```
 brew install --formulae readline
 ```